SkygearIO/skygear-SDK-iOS/README.md

 ## Support

-For implementation related questions or technical support, please refer to the [Stack Overflow](http://stackoverflow.com/questions/tagged/skygear) community.
+For implementation related questions or technical support, please find us on the [official forum](https://discuss.skygear.io) or [community chat](https://slack.skygear.io).

 If you believe you've found an issue with Skygear iOS SDK, please feel free to [report an issue](https://github.com/SkygearIO/skygear-SDK-iOS/issues).